 Who gets to vote in the faculty elections?

 Article 1, Section 4 of the Faculty Code defines the “Voting Faculty” as comprised of all members of the General Faculty with tenured or probationary-term appointments, librarians who are members of the General Faculty, and fixed-term faculty whose positions meet certain criteria (see below).
 A member of the Voting Faculty who retires but continues on the faculty with a fixed-term appointment that calls for at least one-half time effort retains the voting status that he or she held immediately prior to retirement.
 The University has about 3500 voting-eligible faculty members.

 Do fixed-term faculty members have voting rights in faculty elections?

 Yes.
 Faculty with fixed-term appointments at UNC who meet certain qualifications have had voting rights in faculty elections here since 1995.
 The qualifications for voting are spelled out in the Faculty Code, section 1-4 and say that voting rights are extended to fixed-term faculty whose positions satisfy the following criteria: (1) the position is for not less than 75% of an equivalent full-time position and is not a visiting appointment; and (2) the duties of the position include teaching, research, or both; and (3) the actual or anticipated length of service in the position is at least three years.
 This criterion is satisfied if (i) the current term of appointment is for three years or more, or (ii) the appointment is a renewal appointment to the same position and the combined length of the current term and the immediately preceding terms is three years or more.

 Does Faculty Council meet in the summer?

 No. It meets eight times a year, September through April.
-If rapid faculty action on the Council’s behalf is needed during the summer, the Faculty Executive Committee handles the matter.
+On rare occasion, a special meeting may be called at other times.
+However, If rapid faculty action on the Council’s behalf is needed, the Faculty Executive Committee may handle the matter.